GuBIMCat/GuBIMClass/README.md

 # Principles
 - Function criterion as a guarantee of traceability throughout the life cycle, regardless of uses or phases.
 - Homogeneity throughout the system.
-- Common language as a means of improving communication
+- Common language as a means of improving communication.
 # Will
 From GuBIMCat we intend to play an active role, so that the classification system can continue to be validated and analyzed periodically, publishing future revisions, in accordance with the use that is being given to the territory as a whole.
 This work wants to become the guideline for a future expansion and/or unification that encompasses all building projects, civil works, linear works, etc.
 # References
 Omniclass, Uniformat, Masterformat, Uniclass 2015, SfB, Infraestructures.cat
 # Co-authors
-Agustí Jardí
+Agustí Jardí\
-Alberto Leciñena
+Alberto Leciñena\
-Álvaro Martín
+Álvaro Martín\
-Carmen Isábal
+Carmen Isábal\
-Carolina Jarreta
+Carolina Jarreta\
-David Delgado
+David Delgado\
-Diego Vidoni
+Diego Vidoni\
-Elisenda Serrano
+Elisenda Serrano\
-Eloi Coloma
+Eloi Coloma\
-Eva Roense
+Eva Roense\
-Flavia Resa
+Flavia Resa\
-Gonçal Costa
+Gonçal Costa\
-Ivan Pérez
+Ivan Pérez\
-Juan Luis de Madariaga
+Juan Luis de Madariaga\
-Laia Isern
+Laia Isern\
-Luis Manuel Sagredo
+Luis Manuel Sagredo\
-Maria Elena Pla
+Maria Elena Pla\
-Miguel Muñoz
+Miguel Muñoz\
-Miquel Rodríguez
+Miquel Rodríguez\
-Rafael Capdevila
+Rafael Capdevila\
-Roger Beaumont
+Roger Beaumont\
 # Acknowledgments
 We want to highlight the volunteering dimension on which the user group is based.
 Their involvement and continued drive have been essential for the achievement of this objective, as well as the shows of support and good reception on the part of the rest of the members of the group, of different organizations in the sector and of the BIM community in general.